escottalexander/pick-my-meal/README.md

 # Pick My Meal - Solving Couples' Greatest Challenge

 *"What do you want for dinner, Honey?"*
 *"I don't know, Dear.
 What do you want?"*

 **Can't decide on what to have for dinner?
 Me too!**

 That is why I created Pick My Meal.
 To help couples land on a meal decision literally at the click of a button.

 You can visit a live version of Pick My Meal at this link on Heroku: [Pick My Meal](https://mysterious-wave-24792.herokuapp.com/)
 Be mindful, apps hosted on Heroku take about 30 seconds to spin up before they load.

 ### How to use Pick My Meal

-You create an account and login.
+First, you create an account and login.

 ![Pick My Meal Log In Screen](images/pickmymeal-login.png)